 Accounts that relate to one person, entity, API subscription or a Master Account with related Sub- accounts (Trading version only) are treated as one customer for the purposes of calculating Premium Charges.
 Note that no Betfair points will accrue for Premium Charges.

 *By ‘gross profits’ we mean the amounts won, excluding total charges, less the amounts lost, on all Betfair markets.
-Please note: the Premium Charge only applies in respect of bets placed on the Betfair betting exchange and it does not apply to any bets placed on other Betfair products.

 **By ‘total charges’ we mean all commission generated by Betfair as a result of your betting plus any Premium Charges you’ve incurred.
 ‘Commission generated’ includes half the commission paid on winnings, but also half the commission that Betfair makes from the other customers who win in markets in which you’ve lost, which we call ‘implied commission’.
 When you win, Betfair collects commission at your rate of commission, but when you lose, the commission collected by Betfair from the winners is at their rate.
 So we’ll determine the commission generated by your betting activity to be:

 Commission generated = (Commission + Implied Commission) ÷ 2

 We divide by 2 because otherwise we’d be counting each pound of commission twice.

 You will only be considered for the Premium Charge if, over the lifetime of your account, you satisfy the following criteria: